JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 <br>
 You will need to sign up to last.fm for an API key for the Bio(right click set API) and Album cover art scrapper, https://www.last.fm/api<br> <br>
 <br>
+there maybe a bug currently when you update components, might need to manually close Foobar in taskmanger if it doesnt restart, hopefully this wil be fixed soon.

 ##